— Ira Heilveil, Ph.D.

 Ira Heilveil is a clinical psychologist, board certified behavior analyst, and private pilot.
 He grew up around New York city, moving from the Bronx to Queens to Brooklyn, with a quick stopover in Framingham, Massachusetts when he was 10.
 In high school he moved to Orange County, California, and then entered the U.C. system, first going to Irvine and then graduating from Santa Cruz, with a major in psychology, and minors in writing and photography.
 He received his master’s in psychology from Murray State University in Kentucky and a Ph.D. from CSPP in Los Angeles.

-He has published two books– When Families Feud and Video in Mental Health Practice, as well as research articles, presentations and poetry in small literary journals and most recently produced the film Autism in Love, selected by the 2015 Tribeca Film Festival and nominated for an Emmy award.
+He has published two books– When Families Feud and Video in Mental Health Practice, as well as research articles, presentations and poetry in small literary journals and created and produced the film Autism in Love, selected by the 2015 Tribeca Film Festival and nominated for an Emmy award.
 The film, directed by Matt Fuller, won several prestigious awards and premiered on television on the PBS series “Independent Lens.”
 In 2013 he received the Distinguished Humanitarian Award from the California Psychological Association, in part because of his charitable work with autism in Armenia.
 In 2013 and 2014 he was also given the Outstanding PBL Tutor Award at Geffen UCLA School of Medicine.

 At a relatively late age (50) he fulfilled a lifelong dream of becoming a private pilot and through this blog he shares observations and insight about how flying airplanes relates to the struggles of everyday life.
 You are invited to join the discussion by entering your email on the sidebar to receive free weekly posts of Clear For Takeoff.